ayamir/dotfiles/nord/README.md

 1. Backup all of your old config files.
 2. Install apps metioned in [Dependency](#dependency)
 3. Copy all my config files to corresponding directories follow my repo's structure.
+4. Please apply [polybar-dwm-module](https://github.com/mihirlad55/polybar-dwm-module) if you use the polybar version.

 <a id="org1958ae2"></a>